TAY PSYCHOLOGY

 • Privacy and Confidentiality

 Choosing a therapist can be tricky.
-You might have all sorts of questions in your mind, such as “will I feel comfortable talking to them?”, ”Will they understand me?” , “Will they know how to help?”
+You might have all sorts of questions in your mind, such as “Will I feel comfortable talking to them?”, ”Will they understand?”, “Will they know how to help?”
 Until you meet with your therapist and start to work with them, it’s difficult to answer these questions.
 There are some things you can do beforehand though.

 1. Talk to your therapist on the phone before you arrange an appointment.